How to Shop for Linen by the Yard

-Also known as Belgian Flax Linen, this type of linen is made from European flax (which we now know is nearly the only possible option), but milled or spun outside of Europe/Belgium, such as in China or India.
+Also known as Belgian Flax Linen, this type of linen is made from European flax, but milled or spun outside of Europe/Belgium, such as in China or India.
 This generally means less expensive linen, and often, linen of a lesser quality than Belgian Linen (although not always).
 This title really means nothing, it’s like putting ‘no high fructose corn syrup’ on lucky charms.

 You may come across linen with the patch “European Flax Linen“, this is a subset certification that moderates linen producers outside of Europe abiding by the standers of the Masters.
 So this linen is pretty good too.